Capsaicin

-Capsaicin (8-methyl-N-vanillyl-6-nonenamide) (/kaepˈseI.ə.sIn/, rarely /kaepˈseIsIn/) is a chemical compound that is the main active component of chili peppers and gives them their "spicy" or "hot" taste.
-It is a potent irritant for mammals, including humans, for which it produces a sensation of burning in any tissue with which it comes into contact.
+Capsaicin (8-methyl-N-vanillyl-6-nonenamide) (/kaepˈseI.ə.sIn/, commonly /kaepˈseIsIn/) is a toxin that is the main active component of chili peppers and gives them their distinct pungent, "spicy" or "hot" taste.
+It is a potent irritant for mammals for which it produces a sensation of burning in any tissue with which it comes into contact.
 Capsaicin and several related amides (capsaicinoids) are produced as secondary metabolites by chili peppers, likely as deterrents against eating by mammals and against the growth of fungi.
-Pure capsaicin is a hydrophobic, colorless, highly pungent (i.e., spicy) crystalline solid.
+Pure capsaicin is a hydrophobic, highly pungent (i.e., spicy) crystalline solid.

 Natural function

 Capsaicin is present in large quantities in the placental tissue (which holds the seeds), the internal membranes and, to a lesser extent, the other fleshy parts of the fruits of plants in the genus Capsicum.
 The seeds themselves do not produce any capsaicin, although the highest concentration of capsaicin can be found in the white pith of the inner wall, where the seeds are attached.

 The seeds of Capsicum plants are dispersed predominantly by birds.
 In birds, the TRPV1 channel does not respond to capsaicin or related chemicals, but mammalian TRPV1 is very sensitive to it.
 This is advantageous to the plant, as chili pepper seeds consumed by birds pass through the digestive tract and can germinate later, whereas mammals have molar teeth that destroy such seeds and prevent them from germinating.
 Thus, natural selection may have led to increasing capsaicin production because it makes the plant less likely to be eaten by animals that do not help it disperse.
 There is also evidence that capsaicin may have evolved as an anti-fungal agent.
 The fungal pathogen Fusarium, which is known to infect wild chilies and thereby reduce seed viability, is deterred by capsaicin, which thus limits this form of predispersal seed mortality.

 The vanillotoxin-containing venom of a certain tarantula species (Psalmopoeus cambridgei) activates the same pathway of pain as is activated by capsaicin.
 It is an example of a shared pathway in both plant and animal anti-mammalian defense.